 Jacksonville, North Carolina, in Onslow county, is 98 miles SE of Raleigh, North Carolina.
-The city’s population is 66,715.

 The community was established in 1757 and officially incorporated in 1842.
 The city was named after Andrew Jackson, the seventh President of the United States.
 The establishment of Marine Barracks, New River, which was later named Camp Lejeune Marine Corps Base, lead to a population explosion in 1941.

 - Onslow County Museum

 - Tryon Palace Historic Sites and Gardens

 - Airlie Gardens

 - North Carolina Aquarium